 First, you should know that Say's rating system is based on three broad factors: you, your household and your coverage.
-You can check out how your age, gender, marital status, driving experience and household factors affect your rate here, but we figured we should break down the more complicated policy and driving record ones a little more.
-So, here we go!
+For the more personal characteristics (age, gender, marital status, etc.) and household factors, check out our posts on the insurance score and factors beyond the insurance score.
+For the more complicated policy and driving record ones, we've got your breakdown here.
+Let's go!

 The amount you pay out of pocket for auto repairs or replacement before Say covers the rest.